 Alongside the options highlighted above, stakeholders put forward other suggestions.
 However, the paper does not recommend exploring them:

 Cascade mechanism.
 These have been adopted in previous downturns and involve allowing developers to market section 106 homes for sale and provide cash in lieu to the local authority.
 This is an option that is already available to local authorities where individual schemes genuinely struggle to sell.
 Whilst in some circumstances the option might be unavoidable, the GLA should not advocate for such a measure and leave it to local authorities to determine what is appropriate locally.
 It goes against the principle of building mixed communities and it is unlikely to result in the same number of affordable homes being built.
 The long-term implication of pursuing this route would be increased geographical divides between ‘richer’ and ‘poorer’ areas, which would bring significant reputational risk to the Mayor if pursued.

+Off-site developments.
+This would see the developer discharging its section 106 obligations on a different site, essentially delivering the affordable homes somewhere else (usually within the boundaries of the local authority).
+Conclusions similar to those made in relations to cascade mechanisms can be drawn, with the main difference being that off-site development provides greater certainty of delivery of the homes.

 Grant offer targeted at the section 106 market.
 As mentioned above, the GLA has already put forward the AFR grant offer, which can be flexed where required.
 The paper recommends waiting for this to filter through to the market and proceed with more targeted interventions within the limits of current offers before coming forward with additional ones.